Pitigliano by Night (www.wikimedia.org)

-The Duomo of Pitigliano, built during the medieval period is dedicated to Saint Paul and Peter, also features a large Romanesque bell tower.
-Renovated in the recent centuries the façade that is seen today is baroque.
+The Duomo of Pitigliano, built during the medieval period and dedicated to Saint Paul and Peter, features a large Romanesque bell tower.
+Renovated in the recent centuries, the façade that is seen today is baroque.
 The interior is beautifully decorated including two altarpieces painted by Zuccarelli (1702 – 88).
 Open Daily.

-This outstanding building dating from the 13th century with it’s interesting architecture houses the Diocesan Museum, Etruscan artefacts and an exhibition of work from local artists including Zuccarelli.
+This outstanding building, dating from the 13th century, houses the Diocesan Museum, Etruscan artefacts and an exhibition of works from local artists including Zuccarelli.
 Entry fees into the Palazzo Orsini are reasonable.
 Closed on Mondays.
-Call 0564 616074 to check on hours of opening.
+Call 0564 616074 to check on hours of opening, or visit this page.

 Suggestions on where to eat in Pitigliano

-There is a good choice of places to eat out in Pitigliano, Here are some suggestions for example, Chalet il Noce Pizzeria in Piazza Garibaldi, Trattoria il Grillo in Via Cavour, La Magica Torre in Piazza Petruccioli as well as Gaustini in Piazza Petruccioli.
-There are plenty of venues to enjoy locally produced and prepared typical dishes of the area, not forgetting of course the very well known wine of the area, Bianco di Pitigliano.
+There is a good choice of places to eat out in Pitigliano, for example: Chalet il Noce Pizzeria in Piazza Garibaldi, the Trattoria il Grillo in Via Cavour, La Magica Torre in Piazza Petruccioli as well as the already mentioned Albergo Guastini, which has a lovely restaurant.
+There are plenty of venues to enjoy locally produced and prepared dishes, and plenty of wine bars and cafés to taste the local wine, the Bianco di Pitigliano.

 Torciata Di San Giuseppe

-If you are fortunate enough to be visiting Pitigliano in March, you will witness the Torciata Di San Giuseppe, a traditional festival of a candlelit procession held every year through the historical centre.
-After the procession, the locals light a big pyre in Piazza Garibaldi as a symbol of purification, good luck and the coming of spring.
-Do check with the tourist information (0564 617111) on next year’s dates.
+If you are fortunate enough to visit Pitigliano in March, you will witness the Torciata Di San Giuseppe, a traditional festival that culminates with a candlelit procession, held every year through the historical centre.
+After the procession, the locals light a big pyre in Piazza Garibaldi as a symbol of purification, good luck and to welcome the coming of Spring.
+Do check with the tourist information (0564 617111) to know next year’s dates.

-Should you decide to use Pitigliano as a base to explore the surrounding towns, you’ll be pleased to know that Lago di Bolsena, Saturnia and the beautiful coast of the Maremma are all within easy reach.
-Pitigliano is also almost touching the border of Lazio, making the position ideal to sample another province during your stay.
-The town is associated with, Orange Flags, Most Beautiful Villages in Italy, ‘City’ of Wine, ‘City’ of Oil (olive), ‘City’ of Tufa, and Wine Routes.
+Should you decide to use Pitigliano as a base to explore the surrounding towns, you’ll be pleased to know that the Lago di Bolsena, Saturnia and the beautiful coast of the Maremma are all within easy reach.
+Pitigliano is also almost touching the border of Lazio, making it an ideal place to sample another province during your stay.
+The town is associated with Orange Flags, Most Beautiful Villages in Italy, ‘City’ of Wine, ‘City’ of Oil (olive), ‘City’ of Tufa, and Wine Routes.